"The greatness of a nation and its moral progress can be judged by the way its animals are treated." ~ Ghandi

 This event is held each year in December, and includes a silent auction, raffle baskets, dinner, and concert.
 We need help gathering donations, setting up the event, greeting the guests, and staffing the auction tables.

 The HOPE Program works with the State Correctional Institution at Camp Hill to provide temporary foster care and intensive training for homeless dogs from our network of rescue partners.
 This is a wonderful program that thrives on volunteer support for "Meet and Greet" events in the community, as well as supplemental training exercises for the dogs participating in the program.

 This event is our largest adoption and awareness event, and involves many volunteers with a wide variety of skills and talents.
 Our needs are extensive -- from advertising to fundraising -- to letter campaigns to graphic design -- and much, much more.
 This event takes place in late September and we would love to have your help.
 Want to work hard while having fun along the river on a fall Sunday?
 We could sure use your help at our huge WoofStock festival in September!

 Do you have special skills, talents, ideas or hobbies not listed above?
 Do you sew?
 Bake?
 Write?

 Or would you just like to help out here and there?
 Just let us know!

 As you can see, there are many, many ways that CPAA volunteers help.
-Contact us if you are interested, and we'll find a way to put your talents to good use!!
+Fill out our form if you are interested, and we'll find a way to put your talents to good use!!